cpetta/sandpaper/README.md

 * Improve performance of webpages.
 * Automate common development tasks.

-### How Sandpaper helps achive these goals
+### How Sandpaper helps achieve these goals

-* `sandpaper --lint` can be used to check for syntax errors, style erorrs, and other common problems in html, css, and javascript.
+* `sandpaper --lint` can be used to check for syntax errors, style errors, and other common problems in HTML, CSS, and JavaScript.
 Add the `--watch` flag to perform linting on every file save.
-* `sandpaper --lint --strict` is used to check for code style problems, keeping code consistantly readable accross different developers.
+* `sandpaper --lint --strict` is used to check for code style problems, keeping code consistently readable across different developers.
-* `sandpeper --build` uses minification to reduce the size of html, css, javascript, and imagemin to optimize images.
+* `sandpaper --build` uses minification to reduce the size of HTML, CSS, JavaScript.
+Additionally, images will be optimized.
 * `sandpaper --sync` watches files for changes, and automatically builds and reloads a webserver with your site.

 ## Installation

 `npm install sandpaper -g`

+from your project folder which contains an /src folder run:

+`npm init sandpaper`

 ## Workflow

 1. Create and edit all your .html, .css, and .js files inside a folder named `src`.
-2. Open command prompt above the `src` forlder, for instance, if you have `C:\\SomeProject\src` open command prompt in the `C:\\SomeProject` folder.
+2. Open command prompt above the `src` folder, for instance, if you have `/SomeProject/src` open command prompt in the `/SomeProject` folder.
 3. Run the `sandpaper` command with your desired flags. all available flags are listed under [flags]

+* Note: Running sandpaper with no flags is equivlent to running sandpaper --

 ## Flags